 We probably all have at least one person in our lives who just seems to always be joyful, no matter what’s going on in life.
 The smile on his or her face isn’t just for show.
 It’s real.
 What makes them different?
-By the grace of God, those of us who have put our faith in Christ all can be that person in the lives of those around us because Jesus paid it all for us.
+By the grace of God, those of us who have put our faith in Christ can all be that person in the lives of those around us because Jesus paid it all for us.
 It’s not always easy but remember, the joy doesn’t come from you.
 It comes from God, the source of all good things.
 He is the one who can create you to be a joyful example for others.

 MEMORY VERSE: “Always be full of joy in the Lord.
 I say it again – rejoice!"
 Philippians 4:4 (NLT)

 In the early church, there was a man named Philip who followed the Lord and joyfully shared the good news that Jesus paid it all with anyone he met.
-One day, the Lord told Philip to head south down the road and, while he was traveling, God allowed him to meet an Ethiopian.
-This Ethiopian was reading from the book of Isaiah where God promised a Messiah for His people.
+One day, the Lord told Philip to head south down the road and, while he was traveling, God allowed him to meet an Ethiopian who was reading from the book of Isaiah where God promised a Messiah for His people.
 The Ethiopian asked Philip to explain what Isaiah was talking about because he wanted to understand.
 God used Philip to share the good news that Jesus paid it all.
 The Ethiopian believed and he, too, was filled with joy!

 * Check out our vision for parents and how to use these activities each week.